conduktor/conduktor-docs/docs/platform/get-started/installation/get-started/aws-marketplace-and-cloudformation.md

 # Deployment on AWS Marketplace or with CloudFormation

 This page demonstrates how to use our AWS Marketplace offering for a quick deployment of Console using [AWS CloudFormation](https://aws.amazon.com/cloudformation/).
-If you are looking to deploy Console via CloudFormation then you can follow similar steps to this guide, referencing your own template file with your own values.
+If you are looking to deploy Console via CloudFormation then you can follow similar steps to this guide, referencing your own template file, using our [example template](https://conduktor-marketplace.s3.us-east-1.amazonaws.com/templates/full_template/conduktor-console_full-template-latest.yaml) as a guide, with your own values.

 ## Getting started